rd003/blog/content/posts/configuring-dotnet-core-app-for-swagger-ui-or-scalar.md

 Now, this project is opened in the vs code.
 If you use other IDE/Editor then open it there.

-I have cleaned up some boilerplate from the Program.cs and make it look like this.
+I have cleaned up some boilerplate from the `Program.cs` and make it look like this:

 ```cs
 var builder = WebApplication.CreateBuilder(args);